What is Project Management Cost?

 1. Resource Planning:

-You might be aware that resource management is all about planning, allocating and scheduling the resource required for each stage of the project.
-It gives high importance to the costs connected with each resource.
+You might be aware that resource management is all about planning, allocating, and scheduling the resources required for each stage of the project.
+It places high importance on the costs connected with each resource.

 Due to the complexity associated with this step, it is better to use a Work Breakdown Structure or WBS.
 It will provide clarity by simplifying the process.
-When you have WBS in place, you can identify what resources will engage in the completion of each item in the list.
+When you have WBS in place, you can identify what resources will be used to complete each item on the list.
 Even, it will help you identify the associated costs.
 You can also perform a cost-and-benefit analysis with it.
-When you engage in resource planning, the tips given below can come in handy:
+When you engage in resource planning in project management, the tips given below can come in handy:

 • You can consider historical data for reference like past efforts and schedules.

 • You can take feedback from team members and SMEs.
-A combined approach will work particularly in projects without any past data to use.
+A combined approach will work particularly in projects without past data.

 • Evaluate the effect of time on resource requirements.
 For instance, a resource may be available only for a few months.
-When he goes away, there are chances of the project dragging.
-In turn, it can affect cost estimation.
+When he goes away, there is a chance of the project being dragged away.
+In turn, it can affect cost estimation in project management.

 2. Cost Estimation: